lydavid/MusicSearch/docs/all_features.md

 - A collection does not have a details screen.
 It only has one tab which lists all of its contents. e.g. An artist collection lists all of its artists
 - List screens are analogous to those listed under "Browsing supported" in the [browse](#browse) feature section.

+## Themes

+All platforms have support for light, dark, and system theme.

+Android 12+ has support for dynamic color based off of your wallpaper ([Material You](https://source.android.com/docs/core/display/material)).

+When not using Material You, you can pick a color with a [picker](https://github.com/skydoves/colorpicker-compose) that creates a [theme](https://github.com/jordond/MaterialKolor) based off of it.

 ## Up navigation from subtitle